Coronavirus News: Family, neighbor of Westchester COVID-19 patient test positive

 The Westchester County cases are suspected to be from "community spread."

-The New Rochelle man in his 50s with an underlying respiratory illness is hospitalized in severe condition at New York-Presbyterian/Columbia in Washington Heights, the New York City Health Department said.
+The New Rochelle man in his 50s with an underlying respiratory illness is hospitalized in severe condition at New York-Presbyterian/Columbia University Medical Center in Washington Heights, the New York City Health Department said.

 Initial review of his travel does not suggest any direct connection to China or any country on the watch list.
 He did travel to Miami and Israel during the past few months, but not during the two week incubation period.